jupyter/nbviewer/nbviewer/templates/faq.md

-[mybinder.org](https://mybinder.org/) is a separate web service that lets you open notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere. nbviewer shows an *Execute on Binder* icon in its navbar which
+[mybinder.org](https://mybinder.org/) is a separate web service that lets you open notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere. nbviewer shows an *Execute on Binder* icon in its navbar

+[Google Colab](https://colab.research.google.com/) offers a cloud environment for editing, running, and sharing notebooks. nbviewer includes an *Execute on Colab* icon in its navbar.

+[mneo.app](https://mineo.app/) is another cloud platform for running and sharing notebooks with Code, No-code & AI capabilities. nbviewer features an *Execute on Mineo* icon in its navbar.

 ## Why does the Execute on Binder button not appear for a notebook?